 Have you ever walked into a home, restaurant, or bar that had absolutely no overhead lighting, yet seemed to glow with ambient candlelight and warm lamps?
 The feeling of intimacy and relaxation embraces you immediately, and you feel the instant sensation of home.

 Both downtowns in Jeffersonville and New Albany offer a wonderful experience of draping twinkle lights as you walk down the streets to shop, get some fresh air or eat dinner.
 With beautiful alleyways and gorgeous storefronts, the lights give you an instant sense of nostalgia.

 Food & Drink

-During these challenging times, I have been so moved by the community to support our local hospitality industry as they have quickly pivoted their business models to accommodate the pandemic.
-Many restaurants offer heated patio service for those who prefer the safety of outdoor dining without risking comfort in the cooler temperatures.
+Throughout the pandemic, I have been so moved by the community to support our local hospitality industry as they have quickly pivoted their business models to accommodate guidelines while still providing dining options for patrons.
+Some restaurants continue to offer heated patio service for those who prefer the safety of outdoor dining without risking comfort in the cooler temperatures.

 Break the Winter Blues Outside

 Movement is so important in the winter to combat seasonal depression, maintain physical health, and breathe in that cool, crisp winter air when our bodies need a hibernation break.
 Whether you are a local or are on a weekend visit, Southern Indiana offers outdoor activities to get your steps in and get you out of the house.

-If you want a little more involved activity -- especially one that is great for social distancing, look no further than the six golf courses in Southern Indiana.
+If you want a little more involved activity, look no further than the six golf courses in Southern Indiana.
 With a couple of extra layers, your golf experience will be a much-needed respite, especially with great winter rates.

 My husband and I love to hike in the winter -- though you may not see the buds of spring or the rich foliage of autumn, winter hiking is a preferable way to avoid the heat (layers are key here) and to see the landscape beyond the trails.
 Bring along a pair of binoculars to do some winter birding.
 With the leaves down, it's easier to spot feathered friends.